Climate Mental Health

 Listen, without trying to solve, fix, or dismiss

-Provide compassion, care, empathy and show authentic curiosity
+Provide compassion, care, and empathy.
+Show authentic curiosity

 Remind youth they are not alone in feelings and share that many people are working on this problem; it is not solely up to them